 One solution that won’t require coding is checking the SQL Server’s standard reports.
 Right-click the necessary server in SQL Server Management Studio > Reports > Standard Reports.
 Our point of interest may be Performance Dashboard or Performance – Top Queries by Total I/O. Pick the first query that performs badly.
-Then start the SQL query optimization from there.
+Then start the SQL query optimization or SQL performance tuning from there.

 After pinpointing the query in question, you can start checking logical reads in STATISTICS IO.
-This is one of the tools needed in SQL query optimization.
+This is one of the SQL query optimization tools.

 There are a few I/O points, but you should focus on logical reads.
 The higher the logical reads are, the more problematic the query performance is.

-By reducing the following 3 factors, you can speed up the queries execution time:
+By reducing the following 3 factors, you can speed up the performance tuning queries in SQL:

 - high logical reads,

 To get the information on logical reads, turn on STATISTICS IO in the SQL Server Management Studio query window.